twinstae/trpg-stelo/src/pages/ko/cypher-open/cyphers.md

 ### INFERNO WALL
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Creates a wall of extreme heat up to 30 feet by 30 feet by 1 foot (9 m by 9 m by 30 cm) that inflicts damage equal to the cypher’s level on anything that passes through it.
+- **효과:** Creates a wall of extreme heat up to 30 feet by 30 feet by 1 foot (9 m by 9 m by 30 cm) that inflicts damage equal to the cypher’s level on anything that passes through it.
 The wall conforms to the space available.
 It lasts for ten minutes.

 ### INFILTRATOR
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** Tiny capsule launches and moves at great speed, mapping and scanning an unknown area.
+- **효과:** Tiny capsule launches and moves at great speed, mapping and scanning an unknown area.
 It moves 500 feet (150 m) per level, scanning an area up to 50 feet (15 m) per level away from it.
 It identifies basic layout, creatures, and major energy sources and either transmits this information back to the user (perhaps by telepathy or an electronic signal) or returns to the user to show what it saw.
 Its movement is blocked by any physical or energy barrier.

 ### INFORMATION SENSOR
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Over the course of one day, the user can activate the cypher a total number of times equal to its level.
+- **효과:** Over the course of one day, the user can activate the cypher a total number of times equal to its level.
 Each time, they can select a living creature within long range and learn the following about it: level, origin, species, name, and possibly other facts (such as an individual’s credit score, home address, phone number, and related information).

 ### INSTANT SERVANT
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** Small device expands into a humanoid automaton that is roughly 2 feet (60 cm) tall.
+- **효과:** Small device expands into a humanoid automaton that is roughly 2 feet (60 cm) tall.
 Its level is equal to the cypher’s level, and it can understand the verbal commands of the character who activated it.
 Once the servant is activated, commanding it is not an action.
 It can make attacks or perform actions as ordered to the best of its abilities, but it cannot speak.
 The automaton has short-range movement but never goes farther than long range from the character who activated it.
 At the GM’s discretion, the servant might have specialized knowledge, such as how to operate a particular device.
 Otherwise, it has no special knowledge.
 In any case, the servant is not artificially intelligent or capable of initiating action.
 It does only as commanded.
 The servant operates for one hour per cypher level.

 ### INSTANT SHELTER
-- **Level:** 1d6 + 3
+- **레벨:** 1d6 + 3
-- **Effect:** With the addition of water and air, this cypher expands into a simple one-room structure with a door and a transparent window (two rooms with an internal door if the cypher level is 7 or higher).
+- **효과:** With the addition of water and air, this cypher expands into a simple one-room structure with a door and a transparent window (two rooms with an internal door if the cypher level is 7 or higher).
 The structure is 10 feet by 10 feet by 20 feet (3 m by 3 m by 6 m).
 It is made from a durable, nonflammable material similar to sandstone, and is permanent and immobile once created.

 ### INTELLECT BOOSTER
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Adds 1 to the user’s Intellect Edge for one hour (or 2 if the cypher is level 5 or higher).
+- **효과:** Adds 1 to the user’s Intellect Edge for one hour (or 2 if the cypher is level 5 or higher).

 ### INTELLIGENCE ENHANCEMENT
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** All of the user’s tasks involving intelligent deduction—such as playing chess, inferring a connection between clues, solving a mathematical problem, finding a bug in computer code, and so on—are eased by two steps for one hour.
+- **효과:** All of the user’s tasks involving intelligent deduction—such as playing chess, inferring a connection between clues, solving a mathematical problem, finding a bug in computer code, and so on—are eased by two steps for one hour.
 In the subsequent hour, the strain hinders the same tasks by two steps.

 ### KNOWLEDGE ENHANCEMENT
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** For the next day, the character has training in a predetermined skill (or two skills if the cypher is level 5 or higher).
+- **효과:** For the next day, the character has training in a predetermined skill (or two skills if the cypher is level 5 or higher).
 The skill could be anything (including something specific to the operation of a particular device), or roll a d100 to choose a common skill.
 (It is easy to get addicted to the quick hit of training that comes from knowledge enhancement cyphers.
 Characters who rely on them too often may find themselves at a disadvantage when they run out, presenting a great opportunity for GM intrusion.)
 01–10
 Melee attacks
 11–20